Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Introduction

-In this paper, by slightly reformulating the Ruppeiner metric, we rectify this weakness and improve on the Diósi geodesic-based partitioning scheme.
-Using this tweaked form of the Ruppeiner metric, we show that the geodesics are now able to detect the presence of the Widom line, a thermodynamic line considered by many\cite{mcmillan2010going,simeoni2010widom,xu2005relation} to be the continuation of the coexistence curve on the supercritical region of a fluid.
+In this paper, we discover that by slightly reformulating the Ruppeiner metric, we can turn the Diósi et al. geodesic-based partitioning scheme into one in which the geodesics are able to detect the presence of the Widom line, a thermodynamic line considered by many\cite{mcmillan2010going,simeoni2010widom,xu2005relation} to be the continuation of the coexistence curve on the supercritical region of a fluid.
 The small change to the Ruppeiner metric is quite simple.
-In the extant literature, the Ruppeiner metric is often used with the volume set constant.
+In the extant literature, the Ruppeiner metric is computed with the volume set constant.
 According to Ruppeiner's exposition\cite{ruppeiner1995riemannian}, a constant-volume analysis allows for ready interpretation of quantities, such as the Ricci curvature being correlated with the correlation length.
-Here, we propose letting the volume be variable and fixing the number of particles instead to be constant.
-We call the former formulation the \textit{Ruppeiner-V metric}, and the latter the \textit{Ruppeiner-N metric}.
-We will see that the Ruppeiner-$N$ metric brings interesting results for some systems and sometimes provides more accurate results (like the Widom line) than the conventional Ruppeiner-$V$ metric.
+Here, we allow the volume to change and keep the number of particles constant instead.
+We call the original formulation the \textit{Ruppeiner-V metric}, and our proposed formulation the \textit{Ruppeiner-N metric}.
+We will see that the Ruppeiner-$N$ metric brings interesting results for some systems and can provide better results for curves like the Widom line than the conventional Ruppeiner-$V$ metric.